 The overall judgement on our WWTWs is fair, although some are in a poor state and is not effectively operational due to damaged mechanical and electrical equipment at the affected WWTW's.
-However, the Municipality solicited funds to curb this deficiency and MIG allocated by DWS to upgrade and refurbish WWTW in Petrusburg.
+However, the Municipality solicited funds to curb this deficiency and MIG allocated by DWS to upgrade and refurbish WWTW in Petrusburg, of which is at its completion stage, during this financial year 2022/23.
 In addition, the Municipality appointed a contractor for the Refurbishment of the Koffiefontein WWTW.
 These initiatives will assist the Municipality in reducing health hazard and non-compliance in terms of the Water Service Act and the discharge of final effluent.